Revisiting the Classics: On the Optical Colours of Novae as Standard Crayons: Nova Sample and Observations

 \section{Nova Sample and Observations}

 To build the sample of novae used in this paper, we begin with a list of 149 Galactic nova eruptions between 2008 and 2022\footnote{\url{https://asd.gsfc.nasa.gov/Koji.Mukai/novae/novae.html}}.
 To be included in our final sample, a nova must have light curves available in bands appropriate for measuring $(B-V)$, $(R-I)$, and/or $(V-R)$.
 Only novae for which the time of peak can be identified are included.
 Our measurement of the peak time for each nova is made using the $V$-band light curves, with the uncertainty in the peak time derived from the cadence around peak.
+Following Craig et al.\ 2025 (in preparation), we exclude novae with uncertainty in the time of peak greater than eight days or $\frac{1}{3}t_2$.

-Following Craig et al.\ 2025 (in preparation), we exclude novae with uncertainty in the time of peak greater than 8 days or $\frac{1}{3}t_2$.
-If we do not have photometry capturing at least part of the rise to peak, then the nova will also be excluded.
+If we do not have photometry capturing at least part of the rise to peak, then the nova will also be excluded due to uncertainty in the peak time.
+Our derived peak times, and their uncertainties, are listed in Table \ref{tab:allnovae}.
+Despite allowing for peak times uncertainties of up to eight days, the majority of our sources have peak time uncertainties of less than two days.
 If the peak is detected, $t_2$ is measured by linearly interpolating along the $V$-band light curve, and finding the last time that the nova falls 2 magnitudes from the peak, matching the methods of Craig et al.\ 2025 (in preparation).
 This is done across all the available $V$ band photometry, and does not utilise data in other bands.
 If nova colours were to evolve between peak and $t_2$, then the derived $t_2$ might be different in different bands, so we use $V$ band everywhere for consistency.
 We note that \cite{VanDenBergh1987} defined $t_2$ as the first time that the light curve falls 2 magnitudes below peak, but we instead use the last time that the nova falls below this magnitude (in keeping with e.g., \citealt{Strope2010}).
-The resulting sample includes 54 novae that are used for at least one colour measurement.
+The resulting sample includes 61 novae that are used for at least one colour measurement.